Frequently Asked Questions (FAQs)

 How does a person sign up for PCH’s adult day health programs?

 To begin the enrollment process, please complete our online Enrollment Inquiry form.
 We will answer any questions you may have and schedule a tour for you.
 Prior to your/your loved one’s first day at a PCH, a scheduled tour must be completed, a doctor’s order must be obtained, and an assessment with a clinician must be completed.
-Tours are available on Wednesday mornings at 9:00 am or by appointment only.
+Virtual Tours are available by appointment only.